May 20, 2011

 Roosevelt leaned over the crowd and drove his fist into his hand for emphasis.
 He urged workers to work hard, bosses to behave responsibly, unions to be scrupulously honest, and government officials to assist the process of collective bargaining when it goes off-track.

-Roosevelt quotes, “Speech at Fargo,” 5 September 1910, From Library of Congress Manuscripts Division.
+Sources: Roosevelt quotes, “Speech at Fargo,” September 5, 1910, from Library of Congress Manuscripts Division.